terales/blackbird-docs/src/content/docs/apps/Amazon S3.mdx

 ## Actions

+### Bucket actions

+- **Create bucket**: Creates a new bucket in your Amazon S3 account.
-- **List buckets**: Retrieve a list of buckets from your Amazon S3 account.
+- **Delete bucket**: Removes a bucket from your Amazon S3 account.

+### Object actions

-- **List objects in bucket**: Retrieve a list of objects from a specified bucket.
+- **Search files in bucket**: Retrieve a list of files from a specified bucket.
+Optionally search by prefix, e.g. to find files in the folder `/example/folder` input that path in the prefix.
-- **Get object**: Retrieve a specific object from a bucket.
+- **Download file**: Retrieve a specific file from a bucket.
-- **Upload an object**: Upload a new object to a specified bucket.
+- **Upload file**: Uploads a new file to a specified bucket.
+Use the key optional input to put your file in a folder structure e.g. `/example/folder/<your file name with extension>`.
-- **Create a bucket**: Create a new bucket in your Amazon S3 account.
-- **Delete a bucket**: Remove a bucket from your Amazon S3 account.
-- **Delete an object**: Remove an object from a bucket.
+- **Delete file**: Remove a file from a bucket.

 ## Events